-BMCC is excited to launch Collaborative Online International Learning (COIL) for our college community.
+Collaborative Online International Learning (COIL) is a form of virtual exchange founded by Professor Jon Rubin at SUNY.
+Since 2006, the SUNY COIL Center has been a leader in this field.
 COIL allows a U.S.-based classroom to connect with a class at a college or university abroad, and work together on one or various assignments.
 Faculty and students will have increased opportunities to enhance their global and cross-cultural knowledge with international peers.

 Getting started with COIL

-Students at BMCC will communicate online with their overseas partner classroom.
-The two groups will work on one or more projects.
+COIL can be used for one or more assignments in an existing course.
+Students at BMCC will work online with the overseas partner classroom.
 A minimum of 4 weeks is generally recommended for the collaboration between the two classrooms; COIL collaboration is not expected for the entire course.
-Classrooms can partner across disciplines and institutions (see examples of COIL-supported courses) and can be used in online, hybrid and face-to-face course.
+Classrooms can partner across disciplines and institutions and can be used in online, hybrid and face-to-face course.
 Below is a sample course outline:

 - Week 1: Faculty prepares students for COIL project